compare

 Choose Medi if billing is the business you sell

-Medi is built for independent billing companies — organizations that run revenue cycle work as their core product and deliver that work across multiple client practices.
-The platform fee is $300 per month for the billing company.
-Providers and client practices are unlimited under that fee, so a book that grows from twenty to sixty providers does not change the platform price.
-Medi does not include an EHR, scheduling, charting, clinical documentation improvement, or patient payment portals, because the buyer is the billing company, not the health system.
+Medi is built for independent billing companies that run revenue cycle work as their product across many client practices.
+The fee is $20 per client practice per month, with volume pricing available.
+Adding providers inside a practice never changes the fee.
+Medi has no EHR, scheduling, charting, CDI, or patient payment portal, because the buyer is the billing company, not the health system.

-- Your team is organized by function — posters, denial leads, follow-up specialists — and needs cross-practice work queues that let a specialist work all their clients' denials without switching contexts
+- Your team is organized by function (posters, denial leads, follow-up specialists) and needs cross-practice queues so a specialist can work every client's denials without switching contexts.

-- You want a flat platform fee that does not scale with provider count and does not require a sales call to understand
+- You want a per-practice fee with volume pricing available, that does not scale with provider count and needs no sales call to understand.

-- Your clients already have an EHR and want a billing-only relationship with your company
+- Your clients already have an EHR and want a billing-only relationship.

-- You need practice-scoped permissions so that an offshore poster can access four of your eight clients but not the other four, inside a single workspace
+- You need practice-scoped permissions so an offshore poster can reach four of your eight clients but not the other four, inside one workspace.

-- You want EDI usage billed as it is consumed rather than wrapped into a seat fee you cannot audit
+- You want EDI billed as it is consumed, not wrapped into a seat fee you cannot audit.

 Pricing reality